Too Much Body Fat in Adults (Obesity): What to Know

 How is this treated?

-Treating conditions that cause the obesity (underlying conditions).
+Treating conditions that cause obesity.

-Other treatments have not helped to improve your condition.
+Other treatments have not helped.

 You have a BMI of 40 or higher.